 Sludge buildup: Over time, sludge will slowly build up in your radiator lines, especially if you don’t give your system a flush in its recommended interval.
 Sludge can be created by particles that can come loose in your coolant line, and eventually, your coolant can break down to create this problematic sludge.
 When this happens, you’ll have to have your system flushed to release the blockage.
 Sludge buildups can result in engine overheating and they can cause temperature fluctuations.

 Lost or broken cap: Your radiator has two caps: the cap on the overflow reservoir and the cap on the radiator itself.
 Both of these caps are liable to fail, and, if enough pressure builds up within your cooling system, these caps could shoot off.
 When this happens, you could see steam pouring out of your engine, and you could see the temperature of your engine spike.
 Don’t drive with a lost or broken cap, get a replacement.

 Beyond radiator replacements, we also provide fluid flushes and various radiator repairs.
 If you’ve noticed that your vehicle is overheating, or if you simply think it’s time to bring your car into the shop for its regular flush interval, we can help you out.
 Feel free to learn more about our other cooling system repair and maintenance services.

 Count on Denver Metro’s Trusted Auto Mechanic

 When your radiator is at the end of its life, we’re here to swap it out.
-We’re proud to serve folks throughout the Denver Metro and Lakewood area with our radiator services, including radiator replacements.
+We’re proud to serve folks throughout the Denver Metro, Littleton, and Lakewood area with our radiator services, including radiator replacements.
 Count on Urban Autocare for any radiator issues that you may have — schedule an appointment today!